 Postdoctoral Research Associate

 Tel: (+44)(0)114 222 2493

-Charlotte joined the department in June 2018 as the Postdoctoral Research Associate for the AHRC-funded project Defining Freedom of the Press: A Cross National Examination of Press Ethics and Regulation.
-Before this, Charlotte took her PhD at the School of Media and Communication (University of Leeds).
-During her PhD, she was a Research Assistant on an EU FP7-funded project, Media, Conflict and Democratisation (MeCoDEM), and was a co-convener of the MeCoDEM Early Career Researcher Network.
-Her role with the project was on the conceptual integration of its many research elements, and included data management and project output copy-editing.
+Charlotte joined the department in June 2018 as a Postdoctoral Research Associate (PDRA) for the AHRC-funded project Defining Freedom of the Press: A Cross National Examination of Press Ethics and Regulation (DFoP).
+Also in 2018, Charlotte was awarded her PhD at the School of Media and Communication (University of Leeds).
+During her PhD, she was a Research Assistant on an EU FP7-funded project, Media, Conflict and Democratisation (MeCoDEM), and was a co-convener of the project ECR Network.

-Charlotte's professional background includes communications experience in the public, private, and non-governmental sectors on an international level.
+Charlotte's professional background includes communications experience in the public, private, and non-governmental sectors from Europe, North America, and West Africa.
 In her free time, she provides IT and communications support to a Leeds-Bradford charity.
-In a previous role, Charlotte managed a volunteer-run francophone radio station, which ran weekly talk shows on culture, politics, and everything in between.
+In a previous role, Charlotte managed a volunteer-run francophone radio station, which ran weekly live talk shows on culture, politics, and everything in between.

-- Steel J, Conboy M, Elliott-Harvey C, Firmstone J, Fox C, Mulderrig J, Saunders J & Wragg P (2018) DFoP: Scope and parameters of the project.
+- View this article in WRRO DFoP: Scope and parameters of the project.
 Defining freedom of the press: A cross national examination of press ethics and regulation.
-View this article in WRRO

 - Stakeholder workshops as a method for developing a grounded media ethics.
 University of Brighton.

 - Journalism and codes of ethics.